Linear stability of discrete shock profiles for systems of conservation laws: Introduction

 \end{hypo}

+Hypothesis \ref{H:F} implies that the linearization of the numerical scheme at the states $u^\pm$ is dissipative with an order of dissipation $2\mu$ (see \cite[Section IV.1.3]{Godlewski}), i.e. there exists a constant $\delta>0$ such that:

+Let us point out that, reciprocally, the dissipation property \eqref{def:Dissip} with $\mu=1$ also immediately implies Hypothesis \ref{H:F}.
+Most finite difference schemes of order of accuracy $1$ satisfying some CFL condition will verify \eqref{def:Dissip} with $\mu=1$.
+For instance, this is true for monotone schemes in the case of scalar conservation laws.

+However, when considering the case where the dissipation property \eqref{def:Dissip} is verified for $\mu>1$, it is still possible to have terms of the form $i c\xi^k$ with $c\in \R\backslash\lbrace0\rbrace$ and $k\in\lbrace2,\hdots,2\mu-1\rbrace$ that appear in the asymptotic expansion of the logarithm of $\Fc_l^\pm(e^{i\xi})$ at $\xi=0$ and Hypothesis \ref{H:F} would thus not be verified.
+This is for instance the case of the Lax-Wendroff scheme which is dissipative of order $4$ but a term of order $3$ appears in the asymptotic expansion of the logarithm of $\Fc_l^\pm(e^{i\xi})$.
+The possibly additional terms appearing in this asymptotic expansion are linked with the order of accuracy of the numerical scheme (see \cite{Hedstrom1975} for details in the case of finite difference schemes for the scalar transport equation).
+Verifying Hypothesis \ref{H:F} and thus having the expansion \eqref{F} essentially translates the fact that the modified equation truncated at order $2\mu$ and associated with the linearization of the numerical scheme about the states $u^\pm$ introduces only a numerical viscosity term of order $2\mu$ (see \cite[(1.7),(1.8)]{Hedstrom1975}).

-Asking for the $\ell^2$-power boundedness of the operator $\Lcc^\pm$ is equivalent to asking that $\sigma(\Lcc^\pm)\subset\overline{\D}$ (Von Neumann condition).
-The stronger Hypothesis \ref{H:F} is inspired by the fundamental contribution \cite{Thomee} due to Thomée and has much further consequences, as the asymptotic expansion \eqref{F} assures the $\ell^r$-power boundedness of the operator $\Lcc^\pm$ for every $r$ in $[1,+\infty]$ (see \cite[Theorem 1]{Thomee} which focuses in the scalar case on the $\ell^\infty$-power boundedness but also studies the $\ell^r$-power boundedness as a consequence).
-The diffusivity condition \eqref{F} can be translated into asking for the numerical scheme $\Nc$ to introduce numerical viscosity at the end state $u^\pm$.
+From the standpoint of the power-boundedness of $\Lcc^\pm$, simply asking for the $\ell^2$-power boundedness of the operator $\Lcc^\pm$ would be equivalent to asking that $\sigma(\Lcc^\pm)\subset\overline{\D}$ (Von Neumann condition).
+The stronger Hypothesis \ref{H:F} is thus also inspired by the fundamental contribution \cite{Thomee} due to Thomée and has much further consequences, as the asymptotic expansion \eqref{F} assures the $\ell^r$-power boundedness of the operator $\Lcc^\pm$ for every $r$ in $[1,+\infty]$ (see \cite[Theorem 1]{Thomee} which focuses in the scalar case on the $\ell^\infty$-power boundedness but also studies the $\ell^r$-power boundedness as a consequence).

 We conclude this section by defining the open set $\Oc$ which corresponds to the unbounded connected component of $\C\backslash(\sigma(\Lcc^+)\cup\sigma(\Lcc^-))$ represented on Figure \ref{fig:spec}.
 Hypothesis \ref{H:F} implies that $\overline{\U}\backslash\lc1\rc\subset \Oc$.